zielichowski/account/README.md

   *`account_script.sh -e2e`
 - manually executing the following commands in e2e-test directory:
   *`mvn clean test`
-- e2e test covers a happy scenario- the most important for out business.
+- e2e test covers a happy scenario- the most important for our business.
 Alternative paths are covered mostly by unit and integration tests

 # Manual tests